ProtonMail vs Mailfence 2026 | Which Is Better?

 It earns its 9/10 rating.
 The zero-access encryption, open-source codebase, multi-platform apps, and Swiss legal protections add up to a genuinely best-in-class offering for private email.
 The lack of digital signatures and limited search functionality are real drawbacks, but they're trade-offs most users will happily accept in exchange for stronger security guarantees.

-If privacy is why you're switching email providers, ProtonMail is where you should land.
-If you specifically need document tools and digital signatures in a privacy-respecting package and you're okay working from a browser, give Mailfence a try — it might be exactly what you need.
+If privacy is the reason for switching email providers, ProtonMail is where to land.
+For those who specifically need document tools and digital signatures in a privacy-respecting package and are comfortable working from a browser, Mailfence is worth a try, it might be exactly the right fit.

 But for the majority of users reading this?
 ProtonMail wins the protonmail vs mailfence matchup without much debate.